-- 1) The reduction of the Appellant's household SNAP benefits was the result of a finding by IFM that the Appellant had committed an Intentional Program Violation (IPV) by trafficking. - 2) In the matter before the Board of Review, this Hearing Officer can only rule on the type and the amount of the claim, not whether the IPV had occurred. - 3) Policy requires that persons who have been found guilty of a first offense IPV must be disqualified from SNAP benefits. - 4) The Appellant's disqualification from her Assistance Group (AG) reduced the number of persons eligible to receive SNAP benefits in her household. - 5) There was no disagreement between the parties regarding the calculation of the overissuance recoupment amount or the subsequent recoupment amount deducted from the Appellant's household's remaining SNAP benefits. - 6) The Respondent's action to decrease the Appellant's household SNAP benefits due to the implementation of an IPV disqualification penalty and over-issuance repayment claim against the Appellant was correct.
+- 1) The reduction of the Appellant's household SNAP benefits was the result of a finding by IFM that the Appellant had committed an Intentional Program Violation (IPV) by trafficking and a change in the Standard Deduction amount applied to the SNAP income. - 2) In the matter before the Board of Review, this Hearing Officer can only rule on the type and the amount of the claim, not whether the IPV had occurred. - 3) Policy requires that persons who have been found guilty of an IPV offense must be disqualified from SNAP benefits. - 4) The Appellant's disqualification from her Assistance Group (AG) reduced the number of persons eligible to receive SNAP benefits in her household. - 5) The remaining members of the Appellant's AG were adults who were members of the household at the time the over-issuance occurred and are jointly and severally liable for over-issuance repayment. - 6) Policy requires that the recoupment amount for an IPV over-issuance claim be calculated based on a reduction of SNAP benefits by twenty (20) percent of the Appellant's household's entitlement amount prior to the removal of the disqualified member. - 7) There was no disagreement between the parties regarding the calculation of the overissuance recoupment amount, the subsequent recoupment amount deducted from the Appellant's household's remaining SNAP benefits, or the change in the Standard Deduction amount applied to the SNAP income. - 8) The Respondent's action to decrease the Appellant's household SNAP benefits due to the implementation of an IPV disqualification penalty and over-issuance repayment claim against the Appellant was correct.